Reading Room services

 If you wish to access materials which you suspect may fall into any of the categories above, please contact us on email@example.com in advance, to seek further advice and assistance.
 Please feel free to contact us further in advance too if you are travelling from outwith Aberdeen or would like to discuss your research plans.
 This will help us to have materials ready for you, so that you may make the most of your research time.
 Guest internet access can also be arranged, please do let us know if you will require this before, or when, you arrive.

 In addition to our closed access collections, three printed collections are open access in the Wolfson Reading Room.
 These collections are browsable and may be consulted in the Reading Room by all members of the University and by Reading Room Pass holders (see above for further information).
-Please note, materials in these collections are a reference only, and are not requestable via the Library catalogue.
+Please note, materials in these collections are reference only, and are not requestable via the Library catalogue.
+Please let Reading Room staff know if you wish to browse Reading Room collections.

 Wolfson Reading Room Collections are;